-Homeschooling and distance learning has become the new normal as a result of the Covid-19 pandemic.
-Parents all over the world have turned to online learning and homeschooling as a means to keep their families safe from Covid.
+Homeschooling and distance learning has become much more normal.
+Parents worldwide have turned to online education and homeschooling as a means to keep their families safe from Covid.
 As a result, the distance learning door has been opened and will never again be closed.
 Education has been forever changed, and now, learning from a computer is a primary source through which students receive information and guided education.
-“Homeschooling” and “Distance Learning,” these words are not uncommon in our vocabulary since 2020.
+“Homeschooling” and “Distance Learning” these words are not uncommon in our vocabulary since 2020.
 But what is the difference?
 And is one better than the other?

 Homeschool vs. Distance Learning

 |School can be publicly or privately funded.||By definition, homeschooling is the education of a child at home by his/her parents.|

 |Has highly qualified teachers with state licensure and advanced degrees.||Homeschooling allows parents to choose from a variety of curriculum.|